Terms & Conditions

 - The parties shall agree in writing on a fixed "Pegged Baseline" for Conversion Rate and/or RPV during the Onboarding Phase (e.g. based on the first 30 days of stable tracking).

-- The Performance Guarantee (Section 2.2) and subsequent Uplift calculations shall be measured against this Pegged Baseline rather than Year-on-Year history.
+- The Performance Guarantee (Section 2.2) and subsequent uplift calculations shall be measured against this Pegged Baseline rather than year on year history.

 - Billing cadence: monthly in arrears.
 By the 10th to 15th we provide the Performance Report for the prior month.
-Invoices list “Base Retainer – Month X” and “Performance Bonus (Y% of Incremental Revenue) – Month X”.
+Invoices itemise “CRO Partnership – [Tier] – Month X” and any additional time and materials work agreed separately (for example development work under Section 3.3.2).

 Fee Tiers are set out in Schedule 1 and are fixed at signature.
 Later website updates do not amend Schedule 1 without a signed addendum.